stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 conda activate bio_tools
 ```

-**You will need to activate this environment every time you want to use these tools.**
+:warning: **You will need to activate this environment every time you want to use these tools.**

-## Second: Downloading an SRA dataset
+### Downloading an SRA dataset

 We will download one of the NGS datasets reported in [this paper](http://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1004900)